Fort Sanders Regional Medical Center

-Fort Sanders Regional Medical Center is a 541-bed non-profit hospital in the Fort Sanders neighborhood of Knoxville, Tennessee.
-It is owned and operated by Covenant Health.
+Fort Sanders Regional Medical Center is a 541-bed tertiary non-profit hospital in the Fort Sanders neighborhood of Knoxville, Tennessee.
+It is the flagship hospital of Covenant Health.

 History

 Fort Sanders Regional Medical Center dates back to May 29, 1919, when a charter for a new hospital on the site of the Civil War Battle of Fort Sanders was granted.
 The hospital officially opened in 1920, admitting its first patients on February 23.

 In 2018, the hospital began a $115 million expansion of the emergency room and critical care unit.
 The new emergency department was opened in March 2020, and the extension was completed in 2021.

 Facilities

 Fort Sanders Regional Medical Center is a Joint Commission certified comprehensive stroke center.
 The hospital also houses the Patricia Neal Rehabilitation Center, a 22-bed rehabilitation hospital, as well as a transitional care unit skilled nursing facility.